hasanezz/Worldbankdata/README.md

 ## Sample Questions

-- "What is the GDP of Saudi Arabia in 2022?"
 - "GDP per capita PPP for United States in 2021"
-- "Population of females aged above 65 in Saudi Arabia in 2024"
-- "Latest inflation rate for KSA"
 - "Unemployment rate for males aged 15-24 in Egypt in 2020"
 - "Life expectancy in Japan in 2022"
 - "CO2 emissions per capita for China in 2021"